-Figure 1 Location of the Tregony and Hyperion deposits and the Brokenwood prospect within the Tanami North Project area
+Figure 1.
+Location of the Hyperion deposit within the Tanami North Project area

 Metallurgical Testwork - Introduction

 Samples from drill hole HYRC2305A were submitted to IMO for metallurgical testwork.
 The location of this hole is shown in Figure 2 and detailed in Table 1.
 Prodigy Gold reported significant results for HYRC2305A including: